-Whatever Next started in January this year.
+Whatever Next started in January 2021.
 It was born out of conversations we found ourselves having again and again questioning what it was like growing up as a Chinese adoptee in the west.
 The three of us, Addie, Hannah and Jo met in Edinburgh in 2019 and haven't stopped talking since.

 We want to bring conversations surrounding adoption with us as we grow up to reflect our entry into adulthood.
 We also believe that these conversations should not be restricted to adoptees and want to make a place where questions about adoption theory, history and culture can be accessible to anyone who is the least bit curious about it.

 We also believe that adoptees should have access to narratives and stories similar to their own in hope of inspiring and giving solace to those a little lost.
 We want to myth bust, we want to inspire, but most of all we want to fill in some gaps and start a few conversations...